fasihmuhammadvirk/REST-API-with-JWT-Nodejs/README.md

 ###### <a href="https://www.postman.com/product/tools/#:~:text=Postman%20can%20be%20used%20to,use%20to%20build%20tests%20quickly.">About Postman</a>

 ### 1. To Register User
-##### <t> Make a New Request in Postman used this url "http://127.0.0.1:8000/unity/register" and in Body Provide data in the form of json as given below
+   #####  Make a New Request in Postman used this url "http://127.0.0.1:8000/unity/register" and in Body Provide data in the form of json as given below
 ###### {
 ###### "Email":"newuser@anymail.com",<br>
 ###### "Password":"123456789"